pikamegan/intern-fyi/README.md

 1. Load the 2 sql files stored in the database file
 2. Make sure the connection manager.php in processDbRequest/model is referencing the correct port

+You may use these set of login and password:
+ ID:
+ PW:

 Thank you.